abuiles/ember-101/hands-on.md

 current template.
 In our example the friend form is a perfect candidate for a partial since we will be using the same form for creating and editing a new friend.

-Additionally you can pass a variable to **partial** if you want to change the template dynamically, for example if you were to have a header which changes if an user is logged-in or not.

 ### {{action}}